Human rights in South Sudan: Women's rights

-Many women in South Sudan are living “without basic forms of human security, health care or economic stability”.
+Many women in South Sudan are living "without basic forms of human security, health care or economic stability".
 According to the United Nations, 33 percent of South Sudanese women are moderately or severely food insecure.
+Women who occupy parliamentary seats in South Sudan as around the month of February 2024 totaled around 32.4%.
+A lot of women around the time of the liberation period, which was between 1956 and 2005 were either denied good education or could not complete their education because of the war that limited access to such essential services of man.
+When an opportunity to study came, there was a big preference to educate male children first.

 Gender-based violence

 Violence against women is extremely prevalent in South Sudan.
-Prolonged conflict in the region leads to greater gender-based violence, such as “disruption of community and family structures, presence of arms, weakened legal and security institutions, and heightened tensions related to displacement”.
+Prolonged conflict in the region leads to greater gender-based violence, such as "disruption of community and family structures, presence of arms, weakened legal and security institutions, and heightened tensions related to displacement".
 The biggest threat of violence to women comes from within the home.
 In 2009, 41 percent of survey respondents reported that they had experienced gender-based violence in the past year, of which the most common forms were physical violence (47%), psychological violence (44%), economic violence (30%), and sexual violence (13%).
 In a 2011 Human Security Baseline Assessment, 59 percent of surveyed women had experienced gender-based violence at home, and 19 percent had experienced gender-based violence in their community.
-In a 2013 study, Jennifer Scott et al. found “an overwhelming acceptance of violence against women, by both women and men,” in many communities in South Sudan.
-The majority of survey respondents agreed that “there are times when a woman deserves to be beaten and that a woman should tolerate violence to keep her family together”.
+As at the year 2018, 26.7% of women who are aged between 15 and 49 years reported that they had been subject to physical and/or sexual violence by a partner who is currently or have formerly been intimate with in the last 12 months.
+In a 2013 study, Jennifer Scott et al. found "an overwhelming acceptance of violence against women, by both women and men," in many communities in South Sudan.
+The majority of survey respondents agreed that "there are times when a woman deserves to be beaten and that a woman should tolerate violence to keep her family together".

 A UN survey found that 70% of women who were sheltering in camps had been raped since the beginning of the conflict, with the vast majority of rapists being police and soldiers.
 The SPLA were reported to have recruited militias and young men in Unity state to take back rebel held areas.
 They were given guns and their pay was what they could loot and women they could capture, who were raped.